 During spring semester, students will enroll in the same two courses for 4-5 credits.
 There will be fewer large-group meetings; most of the work will be on postconviction motions or hearings and/or writing appellate briefs.

 If you are interested in the Criminal Appeals Project, please see the attached information form.
 The Criminal Appeals Project is continuing to accept applications for the 2015-16 academic year.
 If you have any questions, please contact Clinical Associate Professor John Pray in Room 4318J.
-You can telephone Professor Pray at 263-7461; or by email at firstname.lastname@example.org.
+You can telephone Professor Pray at 263-7461; or by email at email@example.com.
 For more information on the classroom portion of this project, please see the course description on the Law School's web site.